amoonstarsuns/feedback/README.md

-# Thank you for the help
+# Thank you for your feedback, and time!
 I will write here every single one of those amazing dudes and gals that have contributed to my growth as a developer, I'm speechless.